denten-books/plain-text/0-intro.md

 Flusser in particular considered the condition of unease that comes with migration, both physical and mental, to be a kind of information processing.
-His thought was influential in making sense of my own displacements, first as a one-time refugee fleeing the dissolution of the former Soviet Union, then a former transplant into Silicon Valley from a strict literary education, and now a lapsed engineer among humanists.
+His thought was influential in making sense of my own displacements, first as a refugee fleeing the dissolution of the former Soviet Union, then a transplant into Silicon Valley from a strict literary education, and now a lapsed engineer among humanists.
 These vantage points offer a singular view onto the material conditions of contemporary intellectual life.

 Both Shklovsky and Flusser wrote lucidly about the dynamics of habituation.
 Their work sheds light onto the irresistible compromise at the core of all